ChiBiz2z/SCC/README.md

 I would be glad if some of you will find these developments useful.
 YES, it was possible to do it easier with matrix multiplication (it was possible to multiply hardcoded), but I used the "Math.Net" library for this.
 There seems to be no frank nightmare in the code, I hope everything will be clear, if you can send a PR with refactoring - great!

 Even if you don't understand C#, the translation math should be simple and rewritten for any language. <b>Coefficients and translation algorithms are correct.

+---

+**P.S.
+I'm too lazy to describe the contents of projects, but if the repository gets some attention, then I'll do it**